17 Top-Rated Attractions & Places to Visit in Corsica

 At the northernmost tip of Corsica, the Cap Corse peninsula is one of the prettiest areas of the island.
 The peninsula is covered by a range of foothills and fertile valleys where vines, fruit, and olives grow.

 Dotting the landscape are medieval perched villages such as Pino on a wooded hilltop; Nonza clinging to a cliffside; and Rogliano, which is a collection of hamlets and old fishing ports.
-Rogliano encompasses Erbalunga near Bastia; Macinaggio, with a yacht marina; and Centuri, a working harbor.
+Rogliano encompasses Erbalunga near Bastia; Macinaggio, with a yacht marina; and Centuri, a tiny fishing village with a working harbor.

-The Plage de Farinole is a splendid sandy beach with plenty of space for sunbathers.
+If you prefer sunbathing to sightseeing, then head to the Plage de Farinole.
+This picturesque beach has a fine sand shoreline and crystal-clear turquoise waters.
 The beach is not great for swimming because of the undercurrent, but the waves are appreciated by surfers.
-Surfboards are available for rent, and instruction courses are offered.
 Another highlight of the Plage de Farinole is the restaurant on the beach.

 Sant'Antonino